 Mercado Libre is one of three marketplaces that began as eBay clones and have come to dominate ecommerce in their respective markets, along with Allegro in Poland and Trade Me in New Zealand.
 But it has proved to be more adaptable and successful than eBay, and grown to be the largest by far of these three marketplaces.

-Businesses in the US and around the world can sell on Mercado Libre through its Cross-Border Trade Program, to shoppers in Brazil, Mexico, Argentina and Chile.
+Businesses in the US and around the world can sell on Mercado Libre through its Cross-Border Trade Program, to shoppers in Brazil, Mexico, Colombia and Chile.
 The program allows sellers to ship direct, or through Mercado Envíos, or using a partnered fulfillment warehouse in the US.
 An automatic translation tool can be used and prices are set in US dollars so are not affected by currency fluctuations.
-Listing is free and commission fees are 17.5% for Mexico and 16% for all other countries.
+Listing is free and commission fees are 16.5% for Brazil and variable for all other countries.

 B2W Group in Brazil